janboddez/aperture-docker-compose/README.md

 sudo systemctl start watchtower
 ```

-This last step, right now, takes 30 seconds because of a pre-start delay that can probably be much shorter.
+This last step, right now, takes 15 seconds because of a pre-start delay that could probably be shorter.
 (Anyway, don't just terminate it if nothing seems to happen.)

 And add the following Watchtower cron job (again, on the host), using `crontab -e`:
 ```